eivindeb/pyfly/README.md

 ## Changelog

-###Release 0.1.1 (2019-08-20)
+### Release 0.1.1 (2019-08-20)

 ---

 * Reworked actuation module
-⋅⋅* Added actuation block to config file, specifying the input states to the step function and the states used to simulate the actuator dynamics.
+    * Added actuation block to config file, specifying the input states to the step function and the states used to simulate the actuator dynamics.
-..* PyFly now supports directly inputing elevon commands
+    * PyFly now supports directly inputing elevon commands

 * Added optional energy states.
 When present in the states block of the config file, PyFly will calculate and record the specified energy states, allowing them to be inspected and plotted.